Rulebook (13th Edition)

 - The player who placed a counter is considered to be the counter’s “owner” and “controller” and is the one who can remove it for its effect, regardless of who the controller of the minion is.
 For example, if you place one of these counters on a minion controlled by another player, it is you who can then remove the counters to trigger the effect, and other players – including the minion's controller – cannot do so.
 Note that this restriction only applies to the effect of the counter itself; there is no restriction on how any counter, including a counter with an effect, can be removed for an activation cost or by a card effect.

-Following is a list of counter types which are currently available, and an explanation of each one’s special effect (activated by removing the counter).
+Following is a list of counter types which are currently available, and an explanation of each counter type's effect.
 Note: “the card” refers here to the card that the counter was removed from.

-- Sword Counter: Increase the card’s SP by 1.
+- Sword Counter (proactive): Increase the card’s SP by 1.

-- Weakness Counter: Decrease the card’s SP by 1.
+- Weakness Counter (proactive): Decrease the card’s SP by 1.

-- Damage Counter: Roll a six-sided die and inflict damage to the card equal to the result.
+- Damage Counter (proactive): Roll a six-sided die and inflict damage to the card equal to the result.

-- Dice Counter: Re-roll any 1 die (no matter who rolled the die initially).
+- Dice Counter (reactive): When a die is rolled (no matter who rolled the die initially), re-roll it.

 Chains